rotmanguy/rotmanguy.github.io/_pages/cv.md

 TA – "Probability for Computer Science", Faculty of IE&M, Technion IIT.

 July 2017 – September 2017
 Internship at Ebay Israel Research Lab under the supervision of Mr. Ido Guy and Dr. Kira Radinsky.
-Solved text Classification and named entity recognition using machine and deep Learning models.
+Solved text classification and named entity recognition using machine and deep Learning models.

 2015 - 2016
 Research assistant at the Faculty of IE&M, Technion IIT under the supervision of Professor Izack Cohen.
 Applied project scheduling optimization problems.